SINE 201: Introduction to Social Innovation and Entrepreneurship (Spring semester)

 Experiential learning component

-In the introductory course (SINE 201), students will write a reflection essay in which the student describes her/his interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
+In the introductory course (SINE 201), students will write a reflection essay in which the student describes their interest in and goals for this certificate and suggests a tentative plan for simultaneously achieving these personal goals and for completing the certificate.
 This essay becomes the initial element of the student’s dossier from which students will build their program.
 The Senior Seminar (SINE 400) is the culminating course that draws upon, makes sense of, and connects the introductory course, the student’s choice of electives, and their experiential learning component.

 Students will take four electives to enable them to achieve the learning objectives of the certificate program.